feederbox826/plugins/README.md

 stashdb-api
 - stashdb fetch client set up with ApiKey pre-loaded

+titleobserver
+- adds an event listener for title changes

 wfke
 - runs a function when a element matching `document.querySelector()` is found